openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  One is of a numeric type, and the other is convertible to a numeric type.

-If the converted type of the operands is ``int`` or ``long``, then an integer equality test is performed .
+If the converted type of the operands is ``int`` or ``long``, then an integer equality test is performed.

 If the converted type is *float* or *double*, then a floating-point equality test is performed.

-The floating-point equality test must follow the IEEE 754 standard rules:
+The floating-point equality test must be performed in accordance with the following IEEE 754 standard rules:

 .. index::
    value equality operator